Cap Table Crash Course: Everything You Need to Know Including 4 Ways to Maintain It

 If you don’t know how to put all this data in one document, there are several simple ways you can do it.
 The best method for your company will depend on your current ownership structure.

 There are three ways you can create a cap table for your company.
-You can use excel spreadsheets, an online template, or software.
+You can use excel spreadsheets, a cap table template, or software.
 Here’s an overview of the three:

 Using an Excel Spreadsheet